-This page is about starting and building a sustainable planned giving program.
-If you want to learn how to market a planned giving program, read our 10 Simple Tips and Strategies on marketing planned gifts.
+How do you start and build a sustainable planned giving program?
+This page is all about that.
+If you want to learn how to market a planned giving program instead, read our 11 Simple Tips and Strategies on marketing planned gifts.
 And always remember: Planned giving is a people business, not a legal business.™

 If you use the information below, please cite PlannedGiving.Com as the source.
 If used online, upon citing source reference, hyperlink to PlannedGiving.Com.
 Thank you!

-Planned Giving is a People Business.
+Planned Giving is a people business.
 Not a Legal Business.
+And it makes the world a better place.

 Making Estate Planning Accessible, Simple, Personal, Secure and FREE!